 Western Ribbon Snake:

 The western ribbon snake is widespread in the eastern third of Kansas.
 They grow to be 20-30 inches in length, and up to 50 inches maximum.
-They’re a slender snake of black, brown or olive with three light colored stripes down their bodies.
-Usually the dorsal stripe is yellow near the head and changes to orange at the tail, but sometimes it’s all yellow.
+They’re slender snakes of black, brown, or olive with three light-colored stripes down their bodies.
+Usually, the dorsal stripe is yellow near the head and changes to orange at the tail, but sometimes it’s all yellow.
 They sometimes have a checkerboard pattern between the stripes.
 They have white bellies that are sometimes greenish or yellowish.
 In some populations, especially Seward and Meade counties, they’ll often have a dorsal stripe that is yellow or orange and turns to bright red at the tail tip.
 Western ribbon snakes have a distinctive vertical white bar in front of each eye.

 Plains Garter Snake:

 Similar to other species found in this state, the plains garter snake grows to be 16-42 inches in length.
 They have olive green, brown, or black bodies with an orange or yellow dorsal stripe down the back.
 Plains garters also have two greenish-yellow stripes on each side of their body.
 The areas between the stripes generally have an alternating double row of black spots.
 This snake has unique black bars around its mouth.
 Although garter snakes don’t pose a threat to humans, this species is particularly docile and is less likely than the common garter snake to bite when handled.
 However, like other garters it may secrete a strong musk as a deterrent.